linsnotes/wireguard-vpn-server-script/README.md

 # WireGuard VPN Client Management Script

 This script is designed to automate the process of generating new WireGuard clients, creating their configuration files, and generating QR codes for easy client setup.
-Additionally, it includes functions to allow or deny local network access for specific clients.
+Additionally, it includes functions to add and delete clients, list existing clients, and allow or deny local network access for specific clients.

 ## Features

 - Auto-generate client configuration
-- Create `<client_name>.conf` files
+- Create `client.conf` files
+- Add client and delete client
+- List clients
 - Generate QR codes for easy client setup
 - Allow or deny local network access for clients